The Role of Aboriginal Community Controlled Health Services

 Aboriginal Community Controlled Health Services (ACCHS) came into being because of the inability of mainstream health services to engage Aboriginal communities with their services.

-Within Australia, there are over 140 ACCHS’s.
+Within Australia, there is over 140 ACCHS’s.

 ACCHS’s range from large multi-functional services employing several medical practitioners and providing a wide range of services, to small services without medical practitioners, which rely on AHW’s and/or nurses to provide the bulk of primary care services, often with a preventive, health education focus.